-Chemistry at Bard is geared primarily, but not exclusively, toward meeting the needs of students planning to do graduate and/or professional work in a variety of chemistry, biology, and engineering subfields.
-During their course of study, students receive training in modern methods in chemistry, which include extensive hands-on experience with contemporary instruments and equipment (see “Facilities”).
+The Chemistry and Biochemistry Program at Bard is geared primarily, but not exclusively, toward meeting the needs of students planning to do graduate and/or professional work in a variety of chemistry, biochemistry, and engineering subfields.
+During their course of study, students receive research training alongside faculty in modern methods in chemistry, which include extensive hands-on experience with contemporary instruments and equipment (see “Facilities”).
 In addition to the core courses, a student typically completes at least two advanced electives in chemistry, biology, mathematics, or physics, according to personal goals.

-Before moderating in the program, students should complete (or be enrolled in) Chemistry 141-142 and 201-202, Mathematics 141 and 142, and Physics 141 and 142.
-Students are expected to follow the standard divisional procedure for Moderation and to fulfill the collegewide distribution and First-Year Seminar requirements.
-To graduate, students must successfully complete Chemistry 311, 312, 350, and 360; two electives at the 300 level or higher; and the Senior Project.
+Before moderating in the program, students should complete (or be enrolled in) Chemistry 141-142 and 201-202, Mathematics 141 and 142, and Physics 141.
+Students are expected to follow the standard divisional procedure for Moderation and to fulfill the college-wide distribution and First-Year Seminar requirements.
+To graduate, students must successfully complete Chemistry 311, 312, 350, and 360; one elective at the 400-level; and the Senior Project.
+Students interested in pursuing a biochemistry track must complete the core courses noted above, Chemistry 390 (Biochemistry), two biology laboratory electives, and the Senior Project.

-Undergraduate students have the opportunity to work on research projects with members of the science faculty.
+Undergraduate students have the opportunity to work on research projects with members of the chemistry faculty.
 Recent publications that have featured student coauthors include the following:

 - “A Convenient Direct Laser Writing System for the Creation of Microfluidic Masters.”
 Microfluidics and Nanofluidics 19 (2015), 419–26